St Giles' Cathedral Café

-The medieval steeple of St Giles’ Cathedral on the Royal Mile is one of the most familiar features of the Edinburgh skyline, and if you’re a friend to beauty, take a look inside to survey the building's dazzling stained-glass windows.
+The medieval steeple of St Giles’ Cathedral on the Royal Mile is one of the most familiar features of the Edinburgh skyline, and if you’re a friend to beauty, take a look inside to see the building's dazzling stained-glass windows.
 Eyes boggling, head to the crypt for the wholesome pleasures of its café, which serves a daily selection of fresh salads, soups, filled rolls, hot meals and baking.
 A bowl of traditional stovies is rib-sticking, liberally smothered with spicy haggis to fortify you against the Edinburgh cold.
 Altogether more mellow is a broccoli, mozzarella and tomato tart, with its wobbly cheesy filling and a crumbly shortcrust pastry Mary Berry would wax lyrical over.
 Baking stands out – buttery fruit scones crumble and make you go all Proustian for nana’s baking, while the sweetness of Victoria sponge is leavened with a tangy lemon buttercream.
 The clientele bear all the hallmarks of being regulars and there’s a gentle bonhomie to the post Sunday service crowd.
 Go in peace.

 - High point: Victoria sponge

 - Low point: Salvation doesn't come cheap – these are Royal Mile prices

 - Private dining: Up to 40 covers